 Monster cookies were never something we made in our house, but I always looked forward to these giant, chewy, M&M speckled cookies from our neighbor each Christmas.
 The version that our neighbor made for us were huge—like dinner plate sized, I make mine a bit smaller—so I always assumed that the “monster” part of the name came from the size, but really, it comes from the fact that this is a Franken-cookie.
 It’s about a half-dozen different types of cookie all rolled into one delicious dessert.
 There’s peanut butter in there and oats and M&Ms and chocolate chips and a whole lot of sugar and butter.
 Some folks throw in Rice Krispies or nuts or raisins or shredded coconut.
 Pretty much anything you’d put in a cookie can go in Monster cookies and they’d still be delicious.

 Make sure you serve these cookies with a tall glass of cold milk.
-These are the kind of cookies that need milk.
-Not because they are dry (they’re quite gooey and moist) or crunchy (they’re soft and chewy), but because they’re rich, decadent, and full of candy add-ins that require a big swig of milk to wash them down.
+These are the kind of cookies that need milk—like a perfect chocolate chip cookie or a classic peanut butter cookie.
+It’s not because they are dry (they’re quite gooey and moist) or crunchy (they’re soft and chewy), but because they’re rich, decadent, and full of candy add-ins that require a big swig of milk to wash them down.

 If you aren’t lucky enough to have your own neighbor buffer of acres and acres, and your neighborly relationship has turned a little less than neighborly this year, might I recommend whipping up a batch of these cookies, swallowing your pride, and delivering them to the folks next door?
 It’s Christmas.
 Spread the love (And the cookies).